umgupta/umgupta.github.io/index.md

 - **Applications:** Natural Language Processing, Neuroimaging

 ## Highlights
-- [Nov 2023] Stoked to start as a research engineer @ Google Gemini.
+- [Nov 2023] Stoked to announce that I am starting as a research engineer @ Google Gemini.
 - [Aug 2023] Thesis defended!!!
 Graduating from USC with a Ph.D. in Computer Science.
 - [Aug 2023] Surpassed 15 K reputation on [StackOverflow](https://stackoverflow.com/users/3236925/umang-gupta) & more than 1000 score for PyTorch tag.
 - [Aug 2023] Attending KDD and presenting [VQ-TR paper]((https://kdd-milets.github.io/milets2023/#papers)) at the **KDD-MILETS workshop**.